Nicholas Simon

-Nicholas Andrew Simon, (born 21 March 1969) known professionally as Nicholas Simon, is a Hungarian-American film producer born in Rockford, Illinois, now currently residing in Bangkok, Thailand.
+Nicholas Andrew Simon (born 21 March 1969), known professionally as Nicholas Simon, is a Hungarian-American film producer born in Rockford, Illinois, currently residing in Bangkok, Thailand.
 He has been producing feature films, TV series, and commercials in Southeast Asia for two and a half decades.
 For his work on City of Ghosts, A Prayer Before Dawn, Kong: Skull Island, Avengers: Infinity War, Simon has gained the title of “Hollywood’s man in Southeast Asia.”

 Simon is known for being the founder and managing partner of two production companies, Indochina Productions and Studio Muso.

 Early life and education

 An American-Hungarian dual national, Simon was born in Rockford, Illinois, and lived on a farm before moving with his family to Beloit, Wisconsin, at the age of three.
 He attended high school at Phillips Academy, graduating in 1987, before obtaining a B.A. at Columbia University in 1992, specializing in Asia.

 Simon was also an active cycler, participating in the 1985 USCF Junior National Championships, the Phillips Academy Varsity Team from 1986 to 1987, and the Columbia University Team from 1991 to 1993.

 In 2020, he acquired the certificate of completion for Stanford University's “Innovation and Entrepreneurship” program.